CMHC Guidelines for Developers:

 • Meet with Stamp and Hammer to review CMHC’s accessibility and sustainability requirements at the project’s outset.

-• Stamp and Hammer will help through the site planning phase to ensure the site planning integrates barrier-free common areas and unit accessibility features.
+• Stamp and Hammer will help through the site planning phase to ensure the site planning integrates the desired CMHC program

 • Stamp and Hammer will consider universal design from the beginning to avoid costly retrofits later.